-MSPH545-18 Advanced Particle Physics L-3, T-1, P-0 4 Credits actes in subar in the second and an and a second Pre-requisite: Kr owledge of particle physics students of M.Sc. es: The objective of the course on A class to the relatively advanced topic s related to symmetry y breaking in quantum students of M.Sc. class to the relatively advanced topics related to symmetry breaking in quantum field theory, standard model of particle physics, QCD and quark model, and various unification schemes so that they understand these aspects properly and are well equipped to pursue a career in high energy physics.
+MSPH545-18 Advanced Particle Physics L-3, T-1, P-0 4 Credits ndes in adam n file and and an and a second Pre-requisite: Kr owledge of particle physics students of M.Sc. es: The objective of the course on A class to the relatively advanced topic s related to symmetry y breaking in quantum students of M.Sc. class to the relatively advanced topics related to symmetry breaking in quantum field theory, standard model of particle physics, QCD and quark model, and various unification schemes so that they understand these aspects properly and are well equipped to pursue a career in high energy physics.